 - Department of Health and Human Services

 - Food Cupboards in Maine

 - Maine Driver Education and Evaluation Programs For OUI Offenders — D.E.E.P.
 The Driver Education and Evaluation Programs (DEEP) are the Legislatively mandated (5 MRSA c.521, Sub-c.
 V) Operating Under the Influence (OUI) countermeasures programs in the state of Maine.
-The goal of the programs is to lessen the incidence of injury, disability, and fatality that results from alcohol and other drug-related motor vehicle crashes, and to reduce the risk of re-offense for OUI.
+The programs’ goal is to lessen the incidence of injury, disability, and fatality resulting from alcohol and other drug-related motor vehicle crashes and reduce the risk of re-offense for OUI.